oOHiyoriOo/MiraiPlace/README.md

     - `place.json`
     - `server.json`

-2.1 (Currently)
-    Setup Discord Auth URL in server.js
-    You can get such an URL here: [Discord Dev Portal](https://discord.com/developers/applications)
+> You can get such an URL here: [Discord Dev Portal](https://discord.com/developers/applications)

 3. `npm i` in the main dir.